MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/sites/set-up-onedrive-for-business.md

 1. Have a user open a SharePoint Server site (for example, their own My Site: http://\<hostname\>/my).

-2. In the top left corner of the page, select the app launcher, which will display the OneDrive tile.
+2. In the top-left corner of the page, select the app launcher, which will display the OneDrive tile.

 3. Select the OneDrive tile, which shows your OneDrive documents page.